alexphelps/server-error-pages/_site/README.md

 Server-Error-Pages
 ==================

-Easy to use, professional error pages to replace the plaintext error pages that comes with any server software like Nginx or Apache.
+Easy to use, professional error pages to replace the plaintext error pages that comes with any server software like Nginx, Caddy, or Apache.

 **Quick Details**
 * Unbranded and generic informational text for the user
 * Single HTML files, no directory structure required.
 * Uses Bootstrap 5 via CDN
 * Uses Bootstrap Icons via CDN
-* HTML5 Validated
-* Page content includes current domain via js.
-* Isup.me integration on network error pages (502 & 504) for the user to check if the error is just for them

 **Error Pages Included**
 * [403](http://alexphelps.github.io/server-error-pages/403.html)